pstimpel/phpcaptcha/readme.md

 **textcolor.b**: Blue value of text color, default is 255, valid from 0 to 255

-**font**: Name of TTF font to use, default is 'Lato-Regular.ttf', you can use any TTF font you like.
+**font**: Name of TTF font to use, default is 'Lato-Regular.ttf', but you can use any TTF font you like.

 *Font **Lato** is GPL, OFL and Public Domain by Łukasz Dziedzic, can be found at <a href="https://www.1001freefonts.com/lato.font" target="_blank">https://www.1001freefonts.com/lato.font</a>*